So you find yourself shopping to outfit a new puppy…

 One of the things that we did that helped in potty training Guinness was to take him outside, at night, on a regular schedule to go potty.
-My wife and I would take turns and on alternate nights (this method insures at least one person gets to sleep all night) go down and get him and take him out side to wander around a bit and he would pretty much every time, go pee.. if not #2.
+My wife and I would take turns and on alternate nights (this method ensures at least one person gets to sleep all night) go down and get him and take him outside to wander around a bit and he would pretty much every time, go pee.. if not #2.
 We did this every two hours all night for about the first month.
 He slept at night in a large dog crate, the biggest one we could find.
 I am not a firm believer in dog crates, but there use was probably unavoidable in his first month.
 It enabled us to know he was safe, our house was safe and he got used to sleeping in his bed.
 Our office is located below our loft bedroom and that is where Guinness slept.
 We installed a dog door in the office door that leads to the back yard.
-After about a month of taking him out side every two hours, we built a plywood tunnel about 2 feet long and placed it between the dog door and the crate.
+After about a month of taking him outside every two hours, we built a plywood tunnel about 2 feet long and placed it between the dog door and the crate.
 He quickly figured out how to use the dog door on his own and from then on went outside on his own to potty.
 Even during the day, “the accidents” stopped.

-For those who are interested here are links on Amazon to the type of doggie door we use (it is durable) and the crate we had (even a caveman could open it). these come in different sizes and also in different colors.
+For those who are interested here are links to the type of doggie door we use (it is durable) and the crate we had (even a caveman could open it). these come in different sizes and also in different colors.
 Get the biggest one your wallet will allow with cringing.

 Last on my list is leashes, collars, halters, and coats.